 Sligo Post Office

-The Post Office is a modest two storey red-brick building built in 1901, until a decade or so ago, this building also housed Sligo Town's mail sorting facilities.
+The Post Office (co-ordinates 54.27230 -8.47560) is a modest two storey red-brick building built in 1901, until a decade or so ago, this building also housed Sligo Town's mail sorting facilities.

 The Post Office stands on the site formerly known as Fish Corner, home to Sligo's fishmongers until 1885 when an official fish market was built here.